Will you take a stand for a national park area with 3 deep sea canyons and 4 cold-water coral seamounts?

 The Secretary of the Interior is recommending the president open the NE Canyons and Seamounts Marine National Monument to commercial fishing.

-Today, more than ever before, deep sea canyon rangers and seamount guardians are needed to make sure critical marine life feeding patterns are not disrupted, that forage fish like squid are not removed to the detriment of whales, tuna, and seabirds, and that whales are not entangled in fishing gear.
+Today, more than ever before, deep sea canyon rangers and seamount guardians are needed to make sure critical marine life feeding patterns are not disrupted, that forage fish like squid are not removed to the detriment of whales, tuna, and seabirds, that baleen whales are not entangled in fishing gear, and sperm whales not killed by ship strikes.

 Seamount Guardians and Canyon Ranger are being heard in Washington where legislators are concerned for the future of the majestic national park area located 140 miles Southeast of Nantucket, where sperm whales live.
 They may be able to prevent the boundary lines from being redrawn, but not the releasing of areas to the mineral miners interested in surface strip-mining the ferromanganese crusts of seamounts for tellurium or caving to oil companies applying for leases to drill Lydonia Canyon.